 When renting out an apartment to tenants, the renter is limited in what they may change to your apartment (such as paint colors or hanging heavy items).
 As the landlord, you have the last say on whether or not pets are allowed.
 By owning an apartment, you create equity, and you benefit from the tax advantages that come with homeownership.

-Townhouse vs. Apartment: The Differences
+Townhouse vs. Apartment

 The distinctions between townhouses and apartments are significant.
 These factors may have an impact on your buying experience.

 Owners of townhouses typically rent them out to tenants.
 Apartments are frequently rented out via the property management company.